AndrewShmorhunGit/plova/README.md

 App presentation using development best practices like:

-1. React & TypeScrypt
+1. React & TypeScript
 2. Redux, redux-tool-kit
 3. Git and Github
-4. Deployed by netlify
-5. And more, and more.. to be continue..
+4. And more, and more.. to be continue..

 ---